wangfuguier2009/dealbao/README.md

 $Client = new Dealbao\Open\Client();
 ```

-​	 There is another way to not use configuration files
+​	 There is another way to not use configuration files，pass appid and secret to instantiate

 ```
 $config['appid'] = 'your appid';